-With the physical collection of about 400,000 print volumes, 600 periodical subscriptions, and other materials including microfilm reels, DVDs, and CDs and the online access to numerous databases and ebooks, the United Library is considered as one of the top theological research libraries in the United States.
+With the physical collection of about 400,000 print volumes, more than 500 periodical subscriptions, and other materials including microfilm reels, DVDs, and CDs as well as online access to numerous databases and e-books, the United Library is considered one of the top theological research libraries in the United States.
 Collection distinctives include rare book collections in the Methodist and Anglican traditions, ancient Near Eastern studies and biblical archeology, rare Bible collections with several outstanding first editions, and manuscript and archival collections including Garrett-Evangelical institutional records, personal papers, and church archives of the United Methodist Church Northern Illinois Conference.

 In addition to collections, the United Library offers ample space for study, meetings, and rest with conference tables, group study rooms, private study carrels, and sofas in the lounge.
-The library is equipped with public computers, laptops for check out, printing/copy machines, and the state-of-art book scanner which has been highly praised by the community.
-As a response to the changing needs of the diverse community, the library presents a variety of programming - library research and technology workshops for students and programs for families including children's story time - throughout the academic year.
+The library is equipped with public computers, laptops for check out, printing/copy machines, and a state-of-the-art book scanner which has been highly praised by the community.
+As a response to the changing needs of the diverse community, the library presents a variety of programming such as library research workshops, library displays, Finals Breakfast, coloring contest, ongoing used book sale, and Theological Library Month events throughout the academic year.

-The United Library strives to get connected with the seminary communities and beyond wherever they are.
+The United Library strives to connect with the seminary communities wherever they are.
 A great number of online resources, tutorials, and guides are available through the library's newly launched, user-friendly website (http://library.garrett.edu).
-The library staff reach out and communicate with the communities via Facebook, Blogger, YouTube, and the librarian's online chat services.
+The library staff reach out and communicate with the communities via Facebook, Blogger, YouTube, and the librarians' online chat services.
 The library always welcomes questions, requests, and suggestions.
-Feel free to contact the library for a library tour or orientation by calling at 1-877-600-8753 or 847-866-3909 or emailing at united.library@garrett.edu.
+Feel free to contact the library for a library tour or orientation by calling 1-877-600-8753 or 847-866-3909 or emailing united.library@garrett.edu.